Donald-Watts/JIA_Cellular_Map/README.md

 # This is an experimental project under active development.
 It is not yet stable, may contain bugs, incomplete features, or undergo breaking changes.
-We're building it in the open with the community and welcome:
+We're building it in the open with the community:

 date: '2025-05-15T07:38:59.812338'
 title: README.md